burger

 6. Check and complete the missing information.

-8. Click on the left to complete the setup:
+8. Click on the left to complete the configuration:

 Recommended settings